+Andy Linder appears in "High Clearance

+Seeding of Cover

+Crops," Kevin

+Connelly in "Growing

+No-till Corn Silage

+and Cover Crops for

+Dairy in Southeast

+Minnesota," and Tom

+Pyfferoen in "No-Till

+Farming in Corn

+With Cover Crops

+in Southeastern

+Minnesota."

+Video Images: Dan Balluff, USDA-NRCS

-Andy Linder appears in "High Clearance Seeding of Cover Crops," Kevin Connelly in "Growing No-till Corn Silage and Cover Crops for Dairy in Southeast Minnesota," and Tom Pyfferoen in "No-Till Farming in Corn With Cover Crops in Southeastern Minnesota."
-Video Images: Dan Balluff.
-USDA-NRCS one of eight grants awarded to help promote soil health without in-person field days.
+(MOSH) helped to pay for the projector and transmitter.
+It was one of eight grants awarded to help promote soil health without in-person field days.

-Among the producers featured in the Rice SWCD screening: Dave Legvold, 79, who raises corn and soybeans in Rice and Dakota counties.
-He appears in a video produced by Strip-Till Farmer Magazine.
+Among the producers featured in the Rice SWCD screening was Dave Legvold, 79, who raises corn and soybeans in Rice and Dakota counties.
+He appeared in a video produced by Strip-Till Farmer Magazine.
 A few weeks before the screening, Legvold summarized what he might say to farmers, given the opportunity:

-"The first year of going to notill and strip-till is really scary, and the 23rd year of going to no-till and strip-till is really scary.
+"The first year of going to no-till and strip-till is really scary, and the 23rd year of going to no-till and strip-till is really scary.
 But you have to think about your children, your grandchildren, or whomever comes to farm the land you're on now," Legvold said.